radblock/infrastructure/README.md

 The "radblock-users" s3 bucket is configured to delete all files after 24 hours: this is how we'll handle upload limiting.
 If there's a file in the bucket with your name on it, you can't upload another gif.

-**gif rotator**
+**accountant**

-We have another s3 bucket called "random.radblock.xyz".
-Every minute or so, a lambda function is scheduled to find all the files in the "gifs.radblock.xyz" bucket, randomize their order, and save a list of their urls into "random.radblock.xyz/thelist".
-It'll look something like this:
+Every time the contents of "gifs.radblock.xyz" change, a lambda function called "accountant" makes a list of all the gifs, and puts that list into a new s3 bucket called "list.radblock.xyz".
+The list looks something like this:

 ```json
 [